nashville-software-school/server-side-python-curriculum/book-1-kennels/chapters/PK_PACKAGES_INTRO.md

 touch animals/request.py
 ```

 Place the following code into the `animals/request.py` file.
+You can either use the code below, **or** you can copy pasta from your own `database.json` file that you used for Nashville Kennels.

 ```py
 ANIMALS = [